klaarnut/user-docs/en/register-and-login-system.md

 # Register and Login System

-To​ allow​ website​ visitor​s​ to​ register​ in​ your​ website​ as​ a​ member for​ purpose such​ as​ some​ privilege page​ access​ or​ some​ part​ of​ website​ admin​ interface for​ some​ exclusive​ users,​ you can​ activate​ the​ Built-in Login​ System​ to​ allow​ users to​ use​ their​ current​ account​ from​ **Google​ Email, Facebook, Twitter, LINE**, and​ also​ the​ direct register​ with​ their​ email​ address​ is​ support​ed.
+Here are guides to​ allow​ website​ visitor​s​ to​ register​ in​ your​ website​ as​ a​ member for​ purpose such​ as​ some​ privilege page​ access​ or​ some​ part​ of​ website​ admin​ interface for​ some​ exclusive​ users.​
+You can​ activate​ the​ Built-in Login​ System​ to​ allow​ users to​ use​ their​ current​ account​ from​ **Google​ Email, Facebook, Twitter, LINE**, and​ also​ the​ direct register​ with​ their​ email​ address​ is​ support​ed.

 ## Activate Google for website register and login system